anima-libera/qwy2/README.md

 ### Why OpenGL?
 Why not Vulkan?!

 I know I know.
 Don't get me wrong: Vulkan seems awesome and will probably slowly but surely replace OpenGL in the years to come (it seems this process is already on its way).
 But right now I don't know Vulkan.
-When this changes, Vulkan support will probably be added to Qwy2. it could be neat to have a support for both.
+When this changes, Vulkan support will probably be added to Qwy2.
+It could be neat to have a support for both.

 ### Why the SDL2?
 Why not something else?!